libp2p/devgrants/006-gossipsub-threat-proposal.md

 <!-- Help the community understand the worth of carrying out this project, by filling out the benefits and risks subsections.
 Write any general comments here. -->

 Without an explicit threat model, it is hard to say whether libp2p gossipsub is "secure" or "not secure."
 Most likely, there will be some attacks we can prevent entirely, and others for which we can only raise the cost of an attack but can never fully guarantee against.
-Completion of this dev grant will enumerate all possible attacks against a gossipsub-based network and allow us to define explicitly which libp2p is and isn't resilient against.
+Completion of this dev grant will enumerate all possible attacks against a gossipsub-based network and allow us to define explicitly what the existing version of gossipsub is and isn't resilient against.
 Moreover, for attacks where we can only raise the cost, but not prevent, the grantee will calculate the approximate cost of carrying out the attack.

 ## Benefits (if addressed)